• Menu

 • Food Stories

-• Wine and Food
+• Wine, Sake, and Food

-Salmon Miso soup.
-Carrot, daikon, and zucchini waffles.
+Salmon miso soup.
+Carrot and daikon waffles.

 Miso, wakame, and roasted red peppers transform the salmon head stock into something divine.
 Add the flaked salmon, and the carrot and daikon waffles, which act like dumplings, and you have a salmon miso soup as nutritious as it is delicious.

-The stock base is so important to this dish.
 Put some time into creating the salmon head stock.
 Store bought alternatives just won’t be the same.
 Make double the quantity and freeze half for next time.
 Update: added a post just on making salmon head stock.

-Salmon Miso soup.
-Carrot, daikon, and zucchini waffles.
+Salmon miso soup.
+Carrot and daikon waffles.

 Servings: 4 people